 The University Internship Programs (UIP) is an interdisciplinary program that coordinates and administers the academic and administrative components of internships for UVa students.
 The UIP is intended and designed to provide students with academically relevant classroom content and placement in a professional practice internship.
 The majority of students participating in the UIP are in the College of Arts & Sciences, however, participation is open to students from other schools.

 The UIP combines academic instruction and work experience in an applied setting under the supervision of UIP liaisons, faculty members, and internship site supervisors/mentors.
 The interdependence of the classroom and internship combination involves intentional learning that supports interns’ academic, career, and personal interests.

 CAVLink is the destination for public service opportunities posted by employers seeking U.Va. students.
 Register for an account today, complete your profile, and upload your resume.
 See sample internships postings below.

 NOTE: Because postings are automatically generated based on keywords, some non-public service opportunities may be included.

 The following is a list of University publications for graduate and undergraduate students in various areas of study.
-A majority of these publications accept submissions on a rolling basis throughout the year.
-For exact deadlines, please follow up with specific journals and/or magazines of interest.
+This list is meant to provide an overview of general submission periods for these publications.
+For exact deadlines, requirements, and submission information, please follow up with specific journals and/or magazines of interest.

 |Journal of Law & Politics||Submissions accepted on a rolling basis throughout the year.|